ChameleonCloud/docs/source/technical/baremetal.rst

 Associate a Floating IP
 _______________________

 To make your instance publicly accessible over the Internet, you must associate a *Floating IP Address* to it.
-This will assign a publicly routable IP address to the instance which you may use to SSH into the instance.
-To associate a Floating IP, follow the steps below.

-.. note:: All ports are accessible on a bare metal instance, and security groups are not observed.
-Assigning your instance a Floating IP address will make it completely accessible over the Internet.
-Therefore, it is a good idea to configure a firewall on your instance.

 #.
 On the *Instances* page, click the *Associate Floating IP* button next to your bare metal instance.
-This will load the *Manage Floating IP Assocations* dialog.
+The following *Manage Floating IP Assocations* dialog will show.

    .. figure:: baremetal/associate_manage.png
       :alt: The Manage Floating IP Associations dialog